Hybrid quantum-classical machine learning for generative chemistry and drug design: Methods

 where $\mathbf{x}_{emb}$ is embedding tensor, $\mathbf{pe}$ is positional encoding tensor and $d_{emb}$ is the dimensionality of the embedding.
 This factor is required to make the proportion between embedding tensor and positional encoding closer to that in the original model~\cite{vaswani2017attention}.
 The dimension of embeddings is a model hyperparameter which was set to $32$.

-In the encoder, we employed a layer of one-dimensional convolutions and a highway layer~\cite{Srivastava2015} between the embedding and Transformer layers.
-The convolution layer with $160$ filters and the kernel size equal to $5$ were developed based on previous work~\cite{banar2020Character}.
+We employed a layer of one-dimensional convolutions and a highway layer~\cite{Srivastava2015} as additional preprocessing layers between the embedding layer and the encoder component.
+The convolution layer with $160$ filters and the kernel size equal to $5$ was developed based on Ref.~\cite{banar2020Character}.
+We used highway layer, since such layers have been shown to improve the quality of character-level models~\cite{kim2016character, banar2020Character}.